cjfrew/METR4202-s2-2022-team17/README.md

 The code is broken down such that the code database is modular; allowing for new functionality to be added and old functionality to be removed with (_*hopefully*_) no issues.
 This breakdown of general code can be seen below

-REDO WITH WHAT SUBSCRIBES AND WHAT OUTPUTS

 The main set of code lies within the ```METR4202-s2-2022-team17/CUBE-RT/scripts``` folder.
 The following is a breakdown of the subscribers and publishers

+1. Dynamixel_interface
+    1. Publishes position of servo motors
+2. METR4202_ximea_ros
+    1. Publishes
+        1. Camera positions
+        2. Transforms
+        3. Cube colour
+3. ```CUBE-RT/scripts```
+    1. Publishes
+        1. Desired_joint_states msg Joint_State
+    2. Subscribes
+        1. Camera transforms
+        2. Cube colour
+        3. Current_Joint_State
+    3. Services
+        1. gripper_service (boolean service)

 ## Utilisation / Launching the Robot

 1. Run the terminal
 2. Enter into the *catkin_ws* workspace
 3. Run ``` sudo killall pigpiod \n sudo pigpiod``` to activate the servo
 4. Run ``` echo 0 \n sudo tee/sys/module/usbcore/parameters/usbfs_memory_mb``` to run the camera
 5. Select the required test from constants.py by changing ```TASK_NUMBER```
 6. Run ``` roslaunch CUBE-RT DEMO.launch``` to run the testing system